 - a.
-The Indigenous adjustment applied to 1.3 per cent of subacute activity. - b.
-The remoteness adjustment applied to 3.4 per cent of subacute activity. - c.
-The private patient adjustments applied to 25.4 per cent of subacute activity.
+The Indigenous adjustment applied to 1.4 percent of subacute activity; - b.
+The remoteness adjustment applied to 4.7 percent of subacute activity; and - c.
+The private patient adjustments applied to 24.1 percent of subacute activity.

 The cost model (including all adjustments except the private patient adjustments) was then calibrated to ensure model costs are equalised against actual costs.